 Try selecting as large a vessel as you can find.
 It can be a tub, bowl, container, or any other ceramic and plastic container of around 15-25 gallons.
 You can also reuse old washtubs, wine boxes, porcelain containers, or a whiskey barrel (check for leakage).
-Select a container that has a dark interior, this makes your pond look deeper and spacious.
+Select a container that has a dark interior, this makes your garden pond look deeper and spacious.
 Try going for a container that is more than 10 inches deep and 16 inches wide.

 2. Pick out the Location for your DIY Pond

-There are certain things to keep in mind while deciding the spot of the pond.
+There are certain things to keep in mind while deciding the spot of the garden pond.
 First, whether the water source is close or not.
 Second, whether the spot receives enough sunlight and sufficient shade as well.
 If you want to make it a focal point of attraction in your garden, check how the pond looks from different angles.
 You can place it in a corner as well!

 3. Deciding what to plant